Tea is such a part of what makes us human. For nearly everywhere in the world, tea is what people offer friends, and many people drink tea every day.

 Understanding the Types of Tea

 So what makes black tea black and green tea green, if they as well as oolong and white come from the same plant?
-It the different processes applied to the plant once those tiny leaves — about 2,000 to make a pound — are plucked.
+It the different processes applied to the plant once those tiny tea leaves — about 2,000 to make a pound — are plucked.

 One main difference in teas is the level of oxidation.
 Oxidation is the same process you see when a banana gets old on your counter and starts to turn brown.
 The cell walls break down and enzymes interact with oxygen.
-In the world of tea, you might hear this referred to as “fermentation,” but oxidation is what it actually is.
+In the world of tea, you might hear this referred to as “fermentation,” but oxidation is what it is.

 White tea is the tea with the least amount of processing and the most delicate flavor.
 Green tea is tea from leaves that have not been allowed to oxidize.
 Oolong tea has the most complex preparation process, with varying levels of oxidation.
 And black tea is from leaves that have been allowed to oxidize completely.